satishgupta07/QuizAdda/README.md

 # QuizAdda - quiz portal where users can participate in a variety of quizzes

+### The QuizAdda WebApp offers an engaging quiz experience with a user-friendly interface.
+Users start by logging in or registering, after which they are directed to a personalized dashboard.
+The dashboard showcases various quiz categories catering to different interests.
+Users can select a category and proceed to the quiz instructions page.
+After understanding the instructions, they initiate the quiz, answering questions with a timer on the side.
+Upon completing the quiz, users are redirected to a results page displaying their marks, the number of correct answers, and the total attempted questions.

+### Additionally, the app features an Admin Dashboard with exclusive functionalities.
+Upon login, administrators access a dashboard to manage quiz categories, including viewing, adding, and deleting them.
+The admin can also handle quizzes, viewing existing ones, observing questions within a quiz, adding new quizzes, updating quiz details, and deleting quizzes.
+Furthermore, the admin has the capability to add and remove questions from quizzes.

+### Overall, QuizAdda provides an interactive and comprehensive platform for both users and administrators.

 ## Login Page

 ### Testing User Credentials :